-This Policy states Newman University's (the University) position on key matters relating to the recruitment, selection, admissions and widening participation activity.
-This policy complies with relevant legislation and takes account of the principles outlined by the Newman University Mission statement.
-Further information can be found here: www.newman.ac.uk/knowledge-base/mission-statement/
+This Policy states Birmingham Newman University's (the University) position on key matters relating to the recruitment, selection, admissions and widening participation activity.
+This policy complies with relevant legislation and takes account of the principles outlined by the Birmingham Newman University Mission statement.
+Further information can be found here: Mission Statement - Birmingham Newman University, Birmingham